Ffestiniog Travel blog

-Indian Hill Railways
+Indian Hill Railways - another account

 A rail tour of India's remarkable Hill Station railways offers both the enthusiast and general train tourist a wonderful opportunity to experience a piece of India and railway history.
 To cover the Shimla, Darjeeling and Nilgiri Hill Railways in the timeframe of a regular holiday - in this case 3-weeks - requires a lot of travelling, as Ffestiniog Travel guest David Peel, found out.
 But the sightseeing content and railway experiences certainly made it a worthwhile odyssey.
 David shares his thoughts of Ffestiniog Travel's 2017 Indian Hill Railways tour in this unedited, candid account!

 We hope you enjoy reading this blog and invite you to share your comments, reactions and any similar experiences in relation to it.

 As one gets older, the ‘bucket list’ gets shorter, and a keen eye is always open for those destinations still on the list.
 Even if one of these is spotted in the endless stream of catalogues dropping on your mat, it may not, for many possible reasons, be as attractive as you hoped it would be.
 However, when Ffestiniog Travel’s 2017 brochure advertised ‘Indian Hill Railways’ as a 21-day tour, the itinerary was read particularly carefully, did not disappoint in any way and so a booking was made.